 A personal injury settlement is a legally binding agreement between the injured party (the plaintiff) and the party responsible for their injuries (the defendant or their insurance company).
 This agreement typically involves a financial compensation package that the defendant offers to the plaintiff in exchange for the plaintiff’s agreement not to pursue further legal action.
 Personal injury settlements can be reached through negotiations, mediation, or a court trial.

 Personal injury cases can be complex, and having experienced legal representation is crucial to ensuring your rights are protected and that you receive fair compensation.
-At Munley Law, our team of seasoned personal injury attorneys has a deep understanding of Philadelphia’s legal landscape and can guide you through every step of your case.
+At Munley Law, our experienced personal injury attorneys have a deep understanding of Philadelphia’s legal landscape and can guide you through every step of your case.

 Federal Taxation Rules